-Sports injuries are divided into two categories: acute and chronic.
+Significant sports injuries are divided into two categories: acute and chronic.

 Acute injuries occur when a person suffers from a fall, receives a blow, or twists a joint.
 In contrast, chronic injuries are often a result of the overuse of one or more body areas.
-The latter tends to develop excruciating symptoms over time.
+The latter tends to develop painful symptoms over time.